Who are our students? What makes us unique? What are our historical roots?

 We also make an effort to match students with a teacher who will meet the student’s needs as closely as possible taking into consideration learning style and interests.

 All of our teachers are accomplished musicians and experienced teachers.

-Pakachoag Music School of Greater Worcester was founded in 1982 under the auspices of Dennis Knight, then minister of the Pakachoag Church, United Church of Christ in Auburn.
-Originally called the Pakachoag Community Music School, it was created in response to cutbacks in funding for public school music programs as an outreach mission.
+Pakachoag Music School of Greater Worcester was founded in 1982 by Pakachoag Church in Auburn as Pakachoag Community Music School.
+The School was created in response to cutbacks in funding for public school music programs as an outreach mission.
 Programming included music lessons and early childhood and musical theater programming, just as it does today.

 In 1989, the school became independently incorporated and convened its own Board of Directors.
 The school remained housed in the Pakachoag Church building through 2017.